Chart Color Schemes

 Residential development activity is lower than average in Kalinga according to AreaSearch's national comparison of local real estate markets

-Population forecasts indicate Kalinga will gain 554 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Population forecasts indicate Kalinga will gain approximately 565 residents by 2041, based on the latest AreaSearch quarterly estimate.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development